stpettersens/Gaudi/README.md

 Usage
 -----
-For instructions on how to use Gaudi, please run Gaudi itself with the information (`-i`) switch, like so (assuming in system PATH):
+For instructions on how to use Gaudi, please run Gaudi itself with the information (`-i`) switch, like so (assuming Gaudi is in your system's PATH variable):
 >`sam@ubuntu:~$ gaudi -i`

 For more in-depth explanation of usage, please refer to the Wiki.
 (Coming later).

 __DISCLAIMER: GAUDI IS A WORK-IN-PROGRESS.
 ANYTHING IN THIS README IS NOT FINAL, UNTIL FIRST RELEASE.__